equipeGST/RiboDoc/README.md

 This subfolder, as its name suggests, should contain your FastQs.
 These must be compressed in .gz.
 **Format of file name must be as following:**
 &emsp;&emsp;&emsp;biological_condition_name.replicat.fastq.gz
-For example, for the first replicat of the wild-type condition, sample will be named *Wild_Type.1.fastq.gz*
+For example, for the first replicate of the wild-type condition the sample can be named *Wild_Type.1.fastq.gz* and *Wild_Type.2.fastq.gz* for the second replicate.

 >Caution, for **Windows**, extensions can be hidden.